Labor Board Attorney Calls for Dartmouth to Negotiate with Basketball Players Union

 The Dartmouth unions are planning a “Labor Town Hall” event on October 21.

-The latest NLRB ruling ordered the college to begin good faith bargaining and “to agree to a bargaining schedule, which requires meeting at least once per month for at least 2 hours per session (or pursuant to another schedule mutually agreed upon by the parties) and requires [Dartmouth] to submit a written summary of each bargaining session to the [NLRB’s] Compliance Officer within five days of each meeting.”
+The Motion for a Summary judgment, written by Thomas Quigley in the Board’s General Counsel department, said the college should begin good faith bargaining and “agree to a bargaining schedule, which requires meeting at least once per month for at least 2 hours per session (or pursuant to another schedule mutually agreed upon by the parties) and requires [Dartmouth] to submit a written summary of each bargaining session to the [NLRB’s] Compliance Officer within five days of each meeting.”

 “Our local would welcome a required bargaining schedule,” Peck said.
 “Bargaining would not only resolve Dartmouth’s exposure to the NCAA’s massive antitrust liability, but directly improve our members’ academic experience by relieving those on financial aid of the need to work second jobs, give them a say in scheduling decisions that force them to miss class, and create real accountability for the athletic department around varsity athletes’ physical and mental health.”